Alkaline phosphatase: Bacterial

-In Gram-negative bacteria, such as Escherichia coli, alkaline phosphatase is located in the periplasmic space, external to the inner cell membrane and within the peptidoglycan portion of the cell wall.
+In gram-negative bacteria, such as Escherichia coli, alkaline phosphatase is located in the periplasmic space, external to the inner cell membrane and within the peptidoglycan portion of the cell wall.
 Since the periplasmic gap is more prone to environmental variation than the inner cell, alkaline phosphatase is suitably resistant to inactivation, denaturation, or degradation.
 This characteristic of the enzyme is uncommon to many other proteins.

 The precise structure and function of the isozyme in E. coli is solely geared to supply a source of inorganic phosphate when the environment lacks this metabolite.
-The inorganic phosphates are then bound to carrier proteins which deliver the inorganic phosphates to a specific high-affinity transport system, known as the phosphate-specific transport system (Pst system), which transports phosphate across the cytoplasmic membrane.
+The inorganic phosphates are then bound to carrier proteins which deliver the inorganic phosphates to a specific high-affinity transport system, known as the phosphate-specific transport system, which transports phosphate across the cytoplasmic membrane.

 While the outer membrane of E. coli contains porins that are permeable to phosphorylated compounds, the inner membrane does not.
 An issue arises in how to transport such compounds across the inner membrane and into the cytosol.
 The strong anionic charge of phosphate groups along with the remainder of the compound make phosphorylated compounds very much immiscible in the nonpolar region of the bilayer.
-The solution arises in cleaving the phosphate group away from the compound via ALP.
-The dephosphorylation reaction that ALP catalyzes yields pure inorganic phosphate, which can be ultimately targeted by the Pst system for translocation into the cytosol, with concomitant production of a dephosphorylated compound.
-As such, the main purpose of dephosphorylation by alkaline phosphatase is to increase the rate of diffusion of phosphorylated molecules into the cells while inhibiting them from diffusing out.
+The solution arises in cleaving the phosphate group away from the compound via ALP. for translocation into the cytosol, The main purpose of dephosphorylation by alkaline phosphatase is to increase the rate of diffusion of phosphorylated molecules into the cells while inhibiting them from diffusing out.